Pre-Major Foundation (20 credits)

 Transfer Courses

-• Many universities and community colleges offer courses equivalent to all of our Pre-Major courses.
-Many technical colleges offer some courses equivalent to some of our Pre-Major courses. • Sometimes a course at the lower division at another university or college is equivalent to one of our upper division courses, or an upper-division course at another university is equivalent to one of our lower-division courses. • For the purpose of calculating upper division credits for the major electives or for university graduation requirements, the status of the course at the institution where the student took the course is what matters.
+Transfer coursework equivalency is determined by the Computer Science and Cybersecurity (CSC) department and is initially evaluated upon admission with updates documented on the Degree Audit Report (DARS).
+When transferring coursework, please be aware that many universities, community, and technical colleges offer courses equivalent to some of our pre-major courses.
+Sometimes a course at the lower division at another university or college is equivalent to one of our upper-division courses, or an upper-division course at another institution is equivalent to one of our lower-division courses.
+To calculate upper-division credits for the major electives or for university graduation requirements, the status of the course at the institution where the student took the course is what matters.

 Prerequisites

-• Math courses should be taken before, or concurrently with, foundation ICS courses. • Students are responsible to both be aware of and abide by prerequisites for CFS, CYBR, and ICS courses for which they enroll, and will be administratively dropped from a course if they have not met prerequisites. • For some courses, prerequisites are enforced automatically by the registration system. • If your DARS report shows you have met the prerequisites for a course, and the registration system will not let you register, please contact your academic advisor.
+Students must be aware of and abide by prerequisites for all courses for which they are enrolled.
+No student may be enrolled in a course unless they have completed all course prerequisites with a grade of C- or higher.
+Students will be administratively dropped from a course if they have not met the required prerequisites.
+For some courses, prerequisites are enforced automatically by the registration system.
+If your DARS report shows you have met the prerequisites for a course, and the registration system will not let you register, please contact your academic advisor.